Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Methodology

 By Theorem 3.1 in \cite{chernozhukov2018double}, the (asymptotic) variance of $m^{\text{debias}}(x, \bm{w})$ is $\sigma_{\epsilon}^2\, \mathrm{E}\left[\sum_{i=1}^n w_i^2 R_i^2|\bm{X}\right] = \sigma_{\epsilon}^2 \sum_{i=1}^n w_i^2 \pi(X_i)$.
-Therefore, our debiasing program \eqref{debias_prog} is designed to pursue the debiased estimator with the smallest (estimated) variance among all the estimators that (approximately) satisfies the constraints in \eqref{neyman_near_ortho}.
-Consequently, it is expected that our debiased estimator is more efficient than most other estimators even without explicitly constructing an efficient score function satisfying the exact Neyman orthogonality; see Section 2.2.2 in \cite{chernozhukov2018double} with references therein.
-Finally, in light of \eqref{neyman_near_ortho}, our debiasing method de-correlates the Lasso pilot regression from the propensity score estimation and the optimization of weights for the debiased estimator so that we are able to establish the asymptotic normality of our debiased estimator without resorting to sample-splitting; see \autoref{subsec:asymp_normal} for more details.
+Therefore, our debiasing program \eqref{debias_prog} is designed to yield the debiased estimator with the smallest (estimated) variance among all the estimators that (approximately) satisfies the constraints in \eqref{neyman_near_ortho}.
+Consequently, we can expect that our debiased estimator is more efficient than most other estimators even without explicitly constructing an efficient score function satisfying the exact Neyman orthogonality; see Section 2.2.2 in \cite{chernozhukov2018double} with references therein.
+Finally, in light of \eqref{neyman_near_ortho}, our debiasing method de-correlates the Lasso pilot regression from the propensity score estimation and the optimization of weights for the debiased estimator so that we are able to establish the asymptotic normality of our debiased estimator without resorting to sample splitting.